Jamf snags zero trust security startup Wandera for $400M – TechCrunch

 The need for a zero trust approach became even more acute during the pandemic when employees have often been working from home and have needed access to applications and other company resources from wherever they happened to be, a trend that was happening even prior to COVID, and is likely to continue after it ends.

 Wandera, which is based in London, was founded in 2012 by brothers Roy and Eldar Tuvey, who had previously co-founded another security startup called ScanSafe.
-Cisco acquired that company, which helped protect web gateways as a service for $183 million back in 2009.
+Cisco acquired that company, which helped protect web gateways as a service, for $183 million back in 2009.
 The brothers raised over $53 million along the way for Wandera.
 Investors included Bessemer Venture Partners, 83North and Sapphire Ventures.

 Sapphire co-founder and managing director Andreas Weiskam had this to say about the company: “I’ve had the pleasure of working with co-founders (and brothers) Eldar Tuvey and Roy Tuvey for the last several years now and I can honestly say they’re great entrepreneurs and leaders, having built a real company of consequence.”